AzureAD/microsoft-authentication-extensions-for-dotnet/README.md

 This is the main extension containing:

-- A cross platform token cache serialization mechanism
+- A cross platform token cache serialization mechanism - [see details on the Wiki](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet/wiki/Cross-platform-Token-Cache)
-- APIs that chain several token sources togheter - MSI, Visual Studio's token cache, configuration based service principal

 More functionality will be added to this extension, especially for cases where the logic implies taking a dependency on an external library, which MSAL is trying to avoid.